Zveno project: Operational history

-In 1938, Vakhmistrov devised the Zveno-SPB (Sostavnoi Pikiruyuschiy Bombardirovschik, "Combined Dive Bomber") which consisted of a Tupolev TB-3-4AM-34FRN mothership and two Polikarpov I-16 Type 5 fighters.
+In 1938, Vakhmistrov devised the Zveno-SPB (Sostavnoi Pikiruyuschiy Bombardirovschik, lit.
+'Combined Dive Bomber') which consisted of a Tupolev TB-3-4AM-34FRN mothership and two Polikarpov I-16 Type 5 fighters.
 Each of the fighters was armed with a pair of 250 kg FAB-250 high-explosive bombs.
-Although an I-16 Type 5 could get airborne on its own with no more than 100 kg (220 lb) of bombs, once hoisted in the air by the TB-3 it could reach 410 km/h (220 knots, 255 mph) at 2500 m (8,200 ft), had a service ceiling of 6,800 m, and could dive at up to 650 km/h (350 knots, 405 mph).
+Although an I-16 Type 5 could get airborne on its own with no more than 100 kg of bombs, once hoisted in the air by the TB-3 it could reach 410 km/h at 2500 m, had a service ceiling of 6800 m, and could dive at up to 650 km/h.
 Once the bombs were dropped, the SPB-launched I-16s performed like conventional Type 5s.
-The three-aircraft Zveno-SPB had a total takeoff weight of 22000 kg, a top speed of 268 km/h (145 knots, 165 mph), and a range of 2,500 km (1,350 NM, 1,550 mi).
+The three-aircraft Zveno-SPB had a total takeoff weight of 22000 kg, a top speed of 268 km/h, and a range of 2500 km.
 The use of a mothership increased the range of the I-16s by 80%.

 The SPB first flew in July 1937.
 Following the successful test program in 1938, the Zveno-SPB was accepted into service.
-By 1 February 1940, the Soviet Air Force was supposed to receive 20 TB-3s and 40 I-16s, with the same number going to the Soviet Navy.
-Vakhmistrov was also asked to investigate the possibility of using Tupolev TB-7, Tupolev MTB-2, and the GST (a transport version of the American Consolidated PBY Catalina flying boat) as the motherships, as well as arming I-16s with 500 kg (1,100 lb) bombs.
-By 1939, government support for the project had waned, the Navy canceled all of its orders, and the Air Force reduced the number of fighters from 40 to 12.
+By 1 February 1940, the Soviet Air Force was supposed to receive 20 TB-3s and 40 I-16s, with the same number going to the Soviet Naval Aviation.
+Vakhmistrov was also asked to investigate the possibility of using Tupolev TB-7, Tupolev MTB-2, and the GST (a transport version of the American Consolidated PBY Catalina flying boat) as the motherships, as well as arming I-16s with 500 kg bombs.
+By 1939, government support for the project had waned, the Soviet Navy canceled all of its orders, and the Soviet Air Force reduced the number of fighters from 40 to 12.
 However, Soviet military observers noted the success of the German Junkers Ju 87 Stuka dive bombers in the opening stages of World War II.
 As the Soviet Union had no dive bombers, it was decided to resume low-scale work on the Zveno-SPB.
 Testing of the first production Zveno began in June 1940.
 It differed from the prototype in using the much more powerful I-16 Type 24 fighters.
 Six mothership-fighter combinations (six TB-3s and twelve modified I-16 Type 24s) were completed.
 All were attached to the 2nd Special Squadron of the 32nd Fighter Regiment of the 62nd Aviation Brigade of the Black Sea Fleet Air Force stationed in Yevpatoria, western Crimea.
-Mirroring the nickname of the Zveno experiments, the squadron was dubbed 'Shubikov's Circus' (Цирк Шубикова) after its commander Arseniy Shubikov.
+Mirroring the nickname of the Zveno experiments, the squadron was dubbed "Shubikov's Circus" (Цирк Шубикова) after its commander Arseniy Shubikov.